This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Lead and contact – DNC synced field: Read and Edit | Field | Required for the DNC sync feature. |

-CE packages to install in Salesforce
+AIE packages to install in Salesforce

 Important: You must install packages as noted below.
 Do not attempt to manually create these fields.